rustdesk/doc.rustdesk.com/content/self-host/rustdesk-server-oss/install/_index.en.md

 ##### How to Install the server
 Please setup your firewall on your server prior to running the script.

-Make sure you have got access via SSH or otherwise setup prior setting up the firewall.
+Make sure you have got access via SSH or otherwise setup prior to setting up the firewall.
 The example commands for UFW (Debian based) are:
 ```
 ufw allow proto tcp from YOURIP to any port 22
 ```